An Accelerated Method for Derivative-Free Smooth Stochastic Convex Optimization: Introduction

 \subsection{Related Work}

-Non-smooth deterministic and stochastic problems in the two-point derivative-free setting was considered by \cite{nesterov2017random}.\footnote{We list the references in the order of the date of the first appearance, but not in the order of the date of official publication.} Non-smooth stochastic problems were considered by \cite{shamir2017optimal} and independently by \cite{bayandina2017gradient-free}, the latter paper considering also problems with additional noise of an unknown nature in the objective value. \cite{duchi2015optimal} consider the smooth stochastic optimization problems, yet under additional quite restrictive assumption $\EE_\xi\left[\|g(x,\xi)\|_*^2\right] \le +\infty$.
-Their bound was improved by \cite{gasnikov2016gradient-free,gasnikov2017stochastic} for the problems with non-Euclidean proximal setup and noise in the objective value.
-Strongly convex problems with different smoothness assumptions were considered by \cite{gasnikov2017stochastic,bayandina2017gradient-free}.
-Smooth stochastic convex optimization problems, without the assumption that $\EE \|g(x,\xi)\|_2^2 < +\infty$, were studied by \cite{ghadimi2016mini-batch,ghadimi2013stochastic} for the Euclidean case.
-Accelerated and non-accelerated derivative-free method, but for deterministic problems was proposed in \cite{nesterov2017random} and extended in \cite{bogolubsky2016learning,dvurechensky2017randomized} for the case of additional bounded noise in the function value.
-Table~\ref{tbl:summ_and_comp} presents a detailed comparison of our results and results in the literature on two-point feedback derivative-free optimization and assumptions, under which they are obtained.
+\pd{Online optimization with two-point bandit feedback was considered in \cite{agarwal2010optimal}, where regret bounds were obtained. } Non-smooth deterministic and stochastic problems in the two-point derivative-free \pdd{offline optimization} setting \pd{were} considered \pdd{in} \cite{nesterov2017random}.\footnote{We list the references in the order of the date of the first appearance, but not in the order of the date of official publication.} Non-smooth stochastic problems were considered \pdd{in} \cite{shamir2017optimal} and independently \pdd{in} \cite{bayandina2017gradient-free}, the latter paper considering also problems with additional noise of an unknown nature in the objective value. \pdd{The authors of} \cite{duchi2015optimal} consider smooth stochastic optimization problems, yet under additional quite restrictive assumption $\EE_\xi\left[\|g(x,\xi)\|_{\pdd{q}}^2\right] \pd{<} +\infty$.
+Their bound was improved \pdd{in} \cite{gasnikov2016gradient-free,gasnikov2017stochastic} for the problems with non-Euclidean proximal setup and noise in the objective value.
+Strongly convex problems with different smoothness assumptions were considered \pdd{in} \cite{gasnikov2017stochastic,bayandina2017gradient-free}.
+Smooth stochastic convex optimization problems, without the assumption that $\EE \|g(x,\xi)\|_2^2 < +\infty$, were studied \pdd{in} \cite{ghadimi2016mini-batch,ghadimi2013stochastic} for the Euclidean case.
+Accelerated and non-accelerated derivative-free method \pdd{for smooth but} deterministic problems \pd{were} proposed in \cite{nesterov2017random} and extended in \cite{bogolubsky2016learning,dvurechensky2017randomized} for the case of additional bounded noise in the function value.

+Table~\ref{tbl:summ_and_comp} presents a detailed comparison of our results and most close results in the literature on two-point feedback derivative-free optimization and assumptions, under which they are obtained. \pd{ The first row corresponds to the non-smooth setting with the assumption that $\EE_\xi\left[\|g(x,\xi)\|_2^2\right] \leq M_2^2$, which mostly restricts the scope to constrained optimization problems on a convex set with the diameter $R_p$ measured by $\|\cdot\|_p$-norm.
+This setting is very well understood with the proposed methods being able to solve stochastic optimization problems with additional bounded noise in the objective value and to use non-Euclidean proximal setup.
+Importantly, non-Euclidean proximal setup corresponding to $p=1$, $q=\infty$ allows one to obtain a complexity bound with only logarithmic dependence on the dimension $n$. }